Family Building Society Conveyancing Panel Information

 Read More

-My firm is listed on the Family Building Society conveyancing panel and scheduled to complete a purchase within the next few weeks.
-My papers do not include a Mortgage Deed for the client to sign.
+I am on the Family Building Society conveyancing panel and scheduled to complete a purchase within the next few weeks.
+I dont have a Mortgage Deed for the client to sign.
 Who do I contact at Family Building Society to request substitute deeds?

-It is likely that you will need to disclose the firm’s Family Building Society solicitors panel reference.
+It is likely that you will need to quote the firm’s Family Building Society solicitors panel reference.

 Find a Lawyer on the Family Building Society Solicitor Panel